vikingnope/worther/README.md

 Created as a student project by using OpenStreetMaps API, OpenWeather API & Rainviewer API, all of which are free to use.

 Tools used: React, React Leaflet, React Router, React Icons, Axios, Tailwind CSS

+This project has helped me understand the basics of React, calling APIs in React, how to use the React Router efficiently and how to organise files in React